arangodb/spring-data-demo/README.md

 Lets start with an easy example.
 We want to find characters based on their `surname`.

 The only thing we have to do is to add a method `fundBySurname(String)` to our `CharacterRepository` with a return type which allows the method to return multiple instances of `Character`.
-For more information of which return types are possible take a look [here](https://github.com/arangodb/spring-data#return-types).
+For more information on which return types are possible take a look [here](https://github.com/arangodb/spring-data#return-types).

 ``` java
 public interface CharacterRepository extends ArangoRepository<Character> {